 Sometimes it is not an easy or simple fix that we (Surrey County Council) are responsible for making, but we recognise how important it is for Surrey's road users that everything possible is done to resolve the problem.

 This page explains how we handle reports about these problems, and explains some of the legal and logistical complexities around fixing manhole covers.

 Once we receive your report:

-If it is utility owned, we will report the issue to company responsible and if it is causing immediate danger or noise, we will make a temporary repair (where possible).
-The owner of the cover is legally responsible for making the permanent repair.
+- If the cover belongs to a utility company, we will report the problem directly to them.
+If it is causing immediate danger or noise, we will also make a temporary repair where possible, however the owner is legally responsible for making the permanent repair

 Legislation regarding utility owned manhole covers

-- Our role is to investigate reports and notify the correct utility company as soon as possible, providing them with as much evidence as we can.
+Our role is to investigate reports and notify the correct utility company as soon as possible, providing them with as much evidence as we can.
 If necessary, we can make a temporary repair (where possible) but the owner is responsible for permanent repairs.

 Unless the manhole cover is causing a clear danger to safety, utility companies do not have to repair it within a set timescale.
 Noisy covers are an example of this.